 Definitions of Terms for Deer Seasons

 Deer must be taken by bow (long bow, recurve bow or compound bow) and arrows.
 The arrowhead must be at least 7⁄8 of an inch in width with two or more cutting edges.
-For this season, a person must have a bow and arrow license in addition to the regular hunting license (except for nonresident hunters with an archery-only license).

 Unless it is uncocked, it is illegal to possess or transport a crossbow in or on a motor vehicle, motor boat, airplane, snowmobile, or other motor-propelled craft or any vehicle drawn by a motor-propelled vehicle.
+(Check during the year for any regulation changes on the use of crossbows.)

-Recovery of Bow & Arrow Deer After Hours: Department policy allows a hunter who has wounded a deer with an arrow to look for the deer after the close of legal shooting time under the following conditions:
+RECOVERY OF BOW & ARROW DEER AFTER HOURS: Department policy allows a hunter who has wounded a deer with an arrow to look for the deer after the close of legal shooting time under the following conditions:

 Vermont’s youth deer hunting weekend is on the Saturday and Sunday prior to the opening of the regular November rifle deer season.